 th century after prosecutions from Western Europe).

-people is Christian Orthodox.
+people are Christian Orthodox.
 Here are the sees of four Christian Orthodox

 patriarchates (Ecumenical, Bulgarian, Serbian and Romanian).